heisencoder/tab-shortcuts/README.md

 *   `move-tabs-left`: Moves all selected tabs one position to the left.
 *   `move-tabs-right`: Moves all selected tabs one position to the right.
 *   `undock-tabs-to-new-window`: Moves all selected tabs into a new window.
-    If there is only one selected tab, then the new window will be a pop-up type without a tab bar or URL bar.
+*   `undock-tab-to-popup-window`: Moves the active tab into a new pop-up window.
 *   `move-tabs-between-windows`: Moves all the selected tabs into the next window, as defined by the order that the windows were created.
 This skips over other pop-up type windows.
 If the active tab is itself in a pop-up type